Aspha1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9 A script that dup;icate the last line of the file iacta.
 10 A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11 A script that that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account.
 Hidden directories should be counted.
+12 A script that Create a script that displays the 10 newest files in the current directory.

+Requirements:    One file per line   Sorted from the newest to the oldest